kevcodez/kevcodez-blog/docs/posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/README.md

 # Logging from Docker Containers to Elasticsearch with Fluent Bit

-In this guide I'd like to show you how to setup the lightweight log processor and forwarder [Fluent Bit](https://fluentbit.io/) as docker logging driver to catch all `stdout` produced by your containers, process the logs, and forward them to Elasticsearch.
+This guide explains how to setup the lightweight log processor and forwarder [Fluent Bit](https://fluentbit.io/) as docker logging driver to catch all `stdout` produced by your containers, process the logs, and forward them to Elasticsearch.

-[Twelve-Factor](https://12factor.net/) says the following about Logs
+[Twelve-Factor](https://12factor.net/) says the following about logs

 > A twelve-factor app never concerns itself with routing or storage of its output stream.
 It should not attempt to write to or manage logfiles.
 > Instead, each running process writes its event stream, unbuffered, to stdout.